 To learn more about configuring tags, see the tutorial below:

 There are many WordPress plugins that can help you better manage and organize your WordPress Tags.
 For more details, see this tutorial.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked from this site.
+This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.

-Was this post useful?
-If so, please consider sharing this information with others who could benefit from WordPress using the links below.
+Did you enjoy this article?
+If so, please share this information with others using the share buttons below.